 AIPMO uses Anthropic's commercial API, which operates under Anthropic's Commercial Terms of Service.
 Under these terms:

 - No model training.
 API inputs and outputs are never used to train or improve AI models.
-This prohibition applies unconditionally to all commercial API customers — there is no opt-in or opt-out; it is simply not permitted.
+This prohibition applies unconditionally to all commercial API customers — there is no opt-in or opt-out.

 - 30-day retention.
 Anthropic automatically deletes API inputs and outputs from their backend within 30 days of receipt or generation.